GDxU/ypilot/README-yp.md

 Describes things that can be heard.
 Used by `Interface` objects (or will be, when I implement it).

+    BoardLike

+Describes things like scoreboards, which appear as a table in the lower left corner.
+Used by `Interface` objects.
+The noun `Board` is also defined as a convenience.
+There should only be one board in a game at any given time.
+The columns of the table are their own special things (see below) and may be used to sort the rows, but the rows represent anything in the game of a particular type or types.

+    Columnar

+Describes columns in the Board.
+Used by `Interface` objects.
+The noun `Column` is also defined as a convenience.
+The value in a cell of a `Board` table is obtained by following a path of adjectives and their properties from the row thing.

     Interfaced

 Describes players who are playing through a user interface (not NPCs), and thus have an `Interface` object.
 This includes both local and remote players.